Skip to Main Content

 Some limitations may apply for international students seeking externship opportunities.

 CPT is limited to 20 hours per week during academic terms.
-Requests to work more than 20 hours per week during an externship are reviewed by Dashew on a case-by-case basis and would also need to be discussed with Student Affairs.
-Review the Dashew Center’s rules about CPT.
+Requests to work more than 20 hours per week during an externship are reviewed by Dashew on a case-by-case basis and would also need to be discussed with Student Affairs and Anne Sidwell, the Director of Extern & Field Placement Programs.
+Please make sure that you review the Dashew Center’s rules about CPT.
+Regardless of how many hours a student is working, students will always have to apply for CPT approval through Dashew and consult Dashew.

 6. I'm doing an unpaid internship this summer at a non-profit organization or courthouse.
 Do I still need to go through the CPT process?